 Vaughn College Selected as Top Regional College by U.S. News

-For the thirteenth year in a row, Vaughn College has been ranked among the top colleges.
-The U.S. News & World Report survey results released on September 12 recognized Vaughn in its 2023 survey of the best colleges in the regional North.
+For the ninth year in a row, Vaughn College has been ranked among the first-tier top regional colleges in the North and holds the sole rank of eighth this year.
+U.S. News & World Report results released September 10 again recognized Vaughn in its 2019 survey of the best regional colleges.

 “Vaughn is committed to our mission of preparing graduates for a professional life of success and these latest rankings reflect that dedication,” said President Dr. Sharon B. DeVivo.
 “This year, in addition to a top ranking, we are particularly proud of a significant increase in the peer assessment category based on a survey of provosts and chief academic leaders that acknowledges the contribution of a Vaughn education.”